alberto56/dcycleblog/_posts/2018-01-24-caching-drupal-8-rest-resource.markdown

 The problem, it seems, is that Drupal detects that the [URL object](https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Core%21Url.php/class/Url/8.2.x), like the node we saw earlier, contains its own internal information which tells it when its cache should be invalidated.
 Converting it to a string prevents the Response from being informed about that information somehow (again, if someone can explain this better than me, please leave a comment), so an exception is thrown.

-The ['toString()' function](https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Core%21Url.php/function/Url%3A%3AtoString/8.4.x) has an optional parameter, "$collect_bubbleable_metadata", which can be used to get not just a string, but also information about its cache should be invalidated.
+The ['toString()' function](https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Core%21Url.php/function/Url%3A%3AtoString/8.4.x) has an optional parameter, "$collect_bubbleable_metadata", which can be used to get not just a string, but also information about when its cache should be invalidated.
 In Drush, this will look like something like:

     drush ev 'print_r(node_load(1)->toUrl()->toString(TRUE))'
     Drupal\Core\GeneratedUrl Object